 Learning how to help people resolve conflicts and move on with their lives can be very rewarding, according to a group of volunteers who do just that.

 Each year dozens of Oklahomans agree to give their time and energy to become a volunteer mediator through the Early Settlement Mediation Program.
-Garvin County, however, is a little short on mediators and needs some volunteers to assist with both community- and court-related disputes.
+Pottawatomie County, however, is a little short on mediators and needs some volunteers to assist with both community- and court-related disputes.

 “Applicants must commit to complete 20 hours of volunteering in exchange for the training,” King said, “but many volunteers continue with the program for many years.
 Our volunteers often report they find mediating a personally rewarding and life-changing experience.”